juliajulia89/DEALE/README.md

 | GET | /random | { beer } | Get a random beer from the DB as an extra feature

 ##
+React App
+Styled using Tailwind
+Deployed on heroku
+##
 Change to pagination branch to see attempts to implement pagination.
 Change to NewBeer branch to see attempts to implement adding a new beer